xbryanxx/LazadaAssignment/LazadaAutoPython/README.txt

-1. Before run, need to make some local changes in LazadaAuto.py, make sure web drive is in this path, '~/automation/LazadaAutoPython/chromedriver'
+1. Before run,
+	need to make some local changes in LazadaAuto.py, make sure web drive is in this path, '~/automation/LazadaAutoPython/chromedriver' need to install behave, selenium and python3

+2. Run the scripts via command line, behave features/LazadaAuto.feature

-2. I have included an video to demonstrate the first scenario in this link, https://drive.google.com/file/d/1R6-4-l91UHNT_twxDnQMmPqiRdVaWPVN/view?usp=sharing
+3. I have included an video to demonstrate the first scenario in this link, https://drive.google.com/file/d/1R6-4-l91UHNT_twxDnQMmPqiRdVaWPVN/view?usp=sharing

-3. Areas to improve
+4. Areas to improve
 -> an error occurs after slider button is performed, during the login.
 Tentative walk-around is choose google login manually

 -> to handle relative path for webdriver